thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 significant at the $99\,\%$ confidence level.
 In spring and summer, the trends are much smaller and of lesser statistical significance.
-These seasonal differences indicate a possible relation of the trends in SDR to trends of clouds during winter and autumn.
+These seasonal differences indicate a possible relation of the trends in SDR to trends in clouds during winter and autumn.
 For clear-skies, the trend in winter is $0.4\,\%/y$, larger than for all-skies ($0.7\,\%/y$), which is another indication of a decreasing trend in cloud optical thickness.
 Moreover, the trends under clear- and cloudy-sky conditions are almost